 Garlic mustard, an agressive invasive plant, is growing in the mitigation area near the New Albany Plain Local Schoolbus compound.

-A Great Egret was seen frequently over a three week period, starting April 27, 2015.
-This always occurred when I was working, making photography difficult.
-The bird had a yellow beak and dark legs.
-It would be there each morning very early (7 AM) and leave when nearby residents began walking dogs (8:30 to 9:00 AM).
-Twice, it was seen in another wetland not far from the early morning site.
+Great Egret seen daily in a 3 week period, starting 4-27-15.
+Had a yellow beak/dark legs.
+There at 7 AM & leave when residents began walking dogs (8:30 to 9:00 AM).
+Twice seen in another wetland not far from the early morning site.

 Single Jack-in-the-Pulpit in our woodland wildflower garden, transplanted from father's farm in Morrow County, near Marengo